sCrypt-Inc/scryptlib/README.md

 expect(pass).to.equal(true)
 ```

-The `txContext` argument provides some context information of current transaction.
-The optional parts will be required if `checkSig` or `checkMultiSig` was called inside the function.
+The `txContext` argument provides some context information of the current transaction.
+The optional parts will be required only if `checkSig` or `checkMultiSig` is called inside the function.

 ```
 {
-  inputSatoshis: number;  // the input amount in satoshis tx?: any;               // current transaction represented in bsv.Transaction object hex?: string;           // current transaction represented in hex format inputIndex?: number;    // the input index, default value: 0 sighashFlags?: number;  // the sighash type of current transaction, default value: SIGHASH_ALL | SIGHASH_FORKID }
+  inputSatoshis?: number;  // input amount in satoshis tx?: any;               // current transaction represented in bsv.Transaction object hex?: string;           // current transaction represented in hex format inputIndex?: number;    // input index, default value: 0 sighashFlags?: number;  // sighash type of current transaction, default value: SIGHASH_ALL | SIGHASH_FORKID }
 ```